nearform/graphql-hooks/packages/graphql-hooks-memcache/README.md

 `memCache(options)`: Option object properties

 - `size`: The number of items to store in the cache
 - `ttl`: Milliseconds an item will remain in cache.
-Default behaviour will only evict items when `size` limit has been reached
+The default behaviour will only evict items when the `size` limit has been reached
 - `initialState`: The value from `cache.getInitialState()` used for rehydrating the cache after SSR

 ### API

-- `cache.get(key)`: Find item in cache that matches `key`
+- `cache.get(key)`: Find the item in the cache that matches `key`
 - `cache.set(key, value)`: Set an item in the cache
 - `cache.delete(key)`: Delete an item from the cache
 - `cache.clear()`: Clear all items from the cache